It from Bit, Bit from It

 The Lossless Limit Cannot Be Reached

 A pure information exchange without energy dissipation is an idealization.
 To measure the photon, the bomb must couple to it.
 Even if the photon is not absorbed, the potential for absorption drives the effect.
 In Kwiat's experiments, efficiency was high but never 100% — always some loss, some decoherence, some thermodynamic cost.
+But the deeper reason may be structural: Bianconi has shown that gravity itself emerges from the quantum relative entropy between the true spacetime metric and the metric induced by matter fields.
+If the lossless limit were achievable — if correlation could be established with zero relative entropy — the divergence that generates spacetime curvature would vanish.
+There would be no gravity.
+The lossless limit is unreachable not because our instruments are imperfect, but because reaching it would eliminate the structure of spacetime itself.

 The Synchronization Tax Returns